 If the overall sample is too large for transport to a laboratory, a sub-sample should be prepared in such a way that the integrity of the sample is protected.
 If relevant, describe this procedure and justify the representativeness of the final sample

 Justification of representativeness:

 Give a justification that the chosen approach leads to a representative sample.
-Take into account the source stream or mass stream information and character-
+Take into account the source stream information and characteristics of the population (i.e. the amount of fuel or material represented by the sample)